Brunch made in USA

 Home to many Scandinavian, German, Slavic, Asian and Middle Eastern communities, the Great Lakes region boasts one of the most multicultural culinary scenes in the U.S., with many communities dating back to ancient times.

 Polish immigrants settled throughout the region.
 Chicago is said to be the second most "Polish" city after Warsaw in terms of population, although Detroit has nothing to be ashamed of.
 In fact, almost 10% of Michigan's population is of Polish origin.
-Little Poland in the Detroit suburb of Hamtramck has one of the largest Polish communities in the USA.
+Little Poland in Hamtramck (an autonomous city in the heart of Detroit) has one of the largest Polish communities in the USA.
 Delis (grocery stores) sell kielbasa, smoked garlic sausages, and pierogis, a kind of ravioli stuffed with potatoes, cheese, meat or mushrooms.
 And let's not forget bigos, a cabbage stew.
 Bakeries abound with babka (cocoa and orange brioche), mazurek (chocolate walnut tart), paczki (sugar doughnuts) and makowiec (poppy seed brioche).

 In the region, countless different communities have brought their gastronomy with them: Mexicans, Italians, Greeks, Ukrainians, Indians, Arabs, Iranians and Russians.
 Chicago boasts the third-largest Chinatown in the USA, after New York and San Francisco.
 Chinese migrants have been arriving in the Midwest since the late 19th century, and their population exploded with the Communist Revolution in the 1950s-1960s.
 But Detroit is not to be outdone, with its large African-American population.
 So don't miss out on soul food from the Southeast, including fried chicken, cornbread, mac & cheese, BBQ ribs and gumbo (a spicy sausage and shrimp stew from Louisiana).